World

 Share

-In to these systemic issues, the International Criminal Court (ICC) has sought arrest warrants for two senior Taliban leaders, accusing them of crimes against humanity for persecuting women and girls.
-The UN expert has also called for international legal action, urging for the ICC’s efforts and for bringing Afghanistan before the International Court of Justice for violating international conventions on women’s rights.
+In response to these systemic issues, the International Criminal Court (ICC) has sought arrest warrants for two senior Taliban leaders, accusing them of crimes against humanity for persecuting women and girls.
+The UN expert has also called for international legal action, urging support for the ICC’s efforts and advocating for bringing Afghanistan before the International Court of Justice for violating international conventions on women’s rights.

-The UN’s findings underscore the urgent need for global and action to address the severe human rights violations faced by Afghan women under the Taliban’s rule.
+The UN’s findings underscore the urgent need for global attention and action to address the severe human rights violations faced by Afghan women under the Taliban’s rule.

 Share